mingthor/algorithms101/README.md

 * LC 471 Encode String with shortest length, Given a non-empty string, encode the string such that its encoded length is the shortest.
 The encoding rule is: k[encoded_string], where the encoded_string inside the square brackets is being repeated exactly k times.
 * LC buy sell stocks
 * [LC 15 3Sum](https://leetcode.com/problems/3sum/#/description)
+* Given a sorted array of integers.
+Return their square in sorted order.
 * KMP
   * [LC 28 Implement strstr()](https://leetcode.com/problems/implement-strstr/#/description)
   * [LC 214.
 Shortest Palindrome](https://leetcode.com/problems/shortest-palindrome/#/description)